mikeldiazrodriguez/patterns_monforte/README.md

 This repository contains data and code to enable reproducibility of the paper "A predictive model for Palaeolithic sites: A case study of Monforte de Lemos basin (NW Iberian Peninsula)".

 ## Repository structure
+/csv/*.csv ... contains CSV files with the data of the sites and the random points.

 /grids/ ... folder with the layers of the covariates used in GLM.

 /shp/ ... folder with the layers of the sites, the random points and the study area in vector format.

 /xls/ ... contains XLS files with the data of the variables to execute Pearson's Correlation.

+## R Packages used